 The convenient location is right on top of the tool.
 The shaft lock button is simple to use.
 It secures switching of bits, and the Dremel stylo comes with an excellent grip.
 The grip comes in a pencil style that gives you optimal control.

-The Dremel tool comes with a 1/8inch collet, and some sizes are also compatible with the rotary tool.
-The manual that comes inside the package gives you a guideline and helps you choose the right bit for your application.
+The Dremel tool comes with a 1/8inch collet, and some sizes are compatible with the rotary tool.
+The manual inside the package gives you a guideline and helps you choose the right bit for your application.
 The rotary tool does not make noise and allows you to carve out wood freehanded, and it squeezes into tight and tiny spaces.

 - Value for the money